 Our farm, dairy and mill activities are allowed to operate for a maximum 5 hours each day and supply food to people in the locality.
 Our training centre for industrial sewing machinists closed when all the clothing factories closed, but our instructor continues to work each day making around two hundred face masks weekly to distribute to the community.

 Like any other charity, business, or organisation it is extremely difficult to predict how long we can sustain the project in its present format or what kind of environment we emerge into if and when this pandemic passes.
-When we closed our shops, we had enough reserves in mid-March to keep us going for another 3 to 4 months.
-We had hoped to reopen our shops again before our reserves dried up.
-With the lockdown of the shops stretching out to 6 months it is going to be extremely difficult to maintain the work we do on the ground.
+Our focus now is to secure enough funding to maintain the work we do on the ground.

 I hope this outline has helped bring you up to date on the evolving situation and how it is impacting on our efforts to support the most vulnerable of children and adults in Lesotho.
 Without your support none of this would be possible